PetroShevchenko/libcoapcpp/examples/NUCLEO-F429ZI/udp-server/README.md

 Another way to communicate with the builtin UDP server is using a UDP client, written in Python.
-The UDP client is located in the NUCLEO-F429ZI/util directory under the name udp-client.py.
+The UDP client is located in the utilities directory under the name udp-client.py.

 Launch udp-client.py:
 ~~~
-$ cd libcoapcpp/examples/NUCLEO-F429ZI/util
+$ cd ~/libcoapcpp/utilities
-$ ./udp-client.py <IP asssigned to the board> 5555
+$ ./udp-client.py -a <IP asssigned to the board> -p 5555
 ~~~
+GUI mode of the UDP client can be used, please read README.md file for more details which is located in the libcoapcpp/utilities directory.
 * Note: Make sure bosh UDP server and client are located in the same network.

 ## Check command line interface (CLI)